miki-saarna/acc-balance-and-transactions-app/README.md

 The application's back-end is built on Express.js and MongoDB servers utilizing RESTful APIs.

 The Express CORS package is implemented for specified domains to access the back-end API.
+The CORS package is commented out for installation simplicity, but is ready to be used by uncommenting a few lines of code (Detailed instructions within [Installation](#installation) section below)

 - Backend API setup
 - Creating RESTful APIs